yugabyte/yugabyte-db/docs/content/preview/api/ysql/_index.md

   - /preview/api/ysql/
   - /preview/api/postgresql/
 type: indexpage
+showRightNav: true
 ---

-## Introduction

-Yugabyte Structured Query Language (YSQL) is an ANSI SQL, fully-relational API that is best fit for scale-out RDBMS applications that need ultra resilience, massive write scalability and geographic data distribution.
+Yugabyte Structured Query Language (YSQL) is an ANSI SQL, fully-relational API that is best fit for scale-out RDBMS applications that need ultra resilience, massive write scalability, and geographic data distribution.
 The YugabyteDB SQL processing layer is built by using the PostgreSQL code (starting with version 11.2) directly.

-YSQL therefore supports all of the traditional relational modeling features, such as referential integrity (implemented using a foreign key constraint from a child table to a primary key to its parent table), joins, partial indexes, triggers and stored procedures.
+YSQL therefore supports all of the traditional relational modeling features, such as referential integrity (implemented using a foreign key constraint from a child table to a primary key to its parent table), joins, partial indexes, triggers, and stored procedures.
 It extends the familiar transactional notions into the YugabyteDB Distributed SQL Database architecture.

 The main components of YSQL include the data definition language (DDL), the data manipulation language (DML), the data control language (DCL), built-in SQL functions, and the PL/pgSQL procedural language for stored procedures.
 These components depend on underlying features like the data type system (common for both SQL and PL/pgSQL), expressions, database objects with qualified names, and comments.
 Other components support purposes such as system control, transaction control and performance tuning.